Carolinas Climate Adaptation Partnership (CAP) Community Projects

 Sunny day flooding in coastal NC (Photo credit: Thomas Thelen)

-Our approach is collaborative and inclusive.
+Our approach is collaborative and hazard-centered.
 We work together with communities across the Carolinas to help predict and understand their exposure and vulnerability to climate threats, such as fire, flood, and heat.

 By integrating social science, physical science, and regional knowledge, the Carolinas CAP team and participating groups co-produce solutions that are tailored to meet unique local needs and priorities.